GuyARoss/go-document-store/README.md

 In memory document storage system designed for faster retrieval & read times compared to a traditional file system.

 ## Installation
-For running this project locally run the `run.sh` script within the root directory
+For running this project locally run the `run.sh` script within the src directory

 ## Usage
 ### File Creation